imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 14\.
 In Excel, click the empty cell above the first data column and paste in the ROI coordinates.
 Save the ROIs with the Multi Measure button *Save*.
 Put them in the experimental data folder.
 The ROIs can be opened later either individually with the button *Open* or all at once with the button *Open All*.

-Oval and rectangular ROIs can be restored individually from x, y, l, h values with the {% include bc content='Plugins | ROI | Specify ROI...'%} command.
+Oval and rectangular ROIs can be restored individually from x, y, l, h values with the {% include bc path='Plugins | ROI | Specify ROI...'%} command.

 Ratio Analysis
 --------------

 ![](/media/Intensity ratio analysis.jpg "fig:intensity_ratio_analysis.jpg") Ratiometric imaging compares the recordings of two different signals to see if there are any similarities between them.
 It is done by dividing one channel by another channel to produce a third ratiometric channel.
 This technique is useful because it corrects for dye leakage, unequal dye loading, and photo-bleaching.
 An example application would be measuring intracellular ion, pH, and voltage dynamics in real time.

 Background subtraction is needed before analysis of dual-channel ratio images.
 See also the [background correction](#Background_correction "wikilink") section.
 The *Ratio\_Profiler* plugin will perform ratiometric analysis of a single ROI on a dual-channel interleaved stack.
 The odd-slices are channel 1 images and the even slices are channel 2 images.
-If your two channels are opened as separate stacks, such as Zeiss, the two channels can be interleaved (mixed together by alternating between them) with the menu command {% include bc content='Plugins | Stacks - Shuffling | Stack Interleaver'%}.
+If your two channels are opened as separate stacks, such as Zeiss, the two channels can be interleaved (mixed together by alternating between them) with the menu command {% include bc path='Plugins | Stacks - Shuffling | Stack Interleaver'%}.

 The plugin will generate a green-plot of the ratio values.
 Ch1÷Ch2 is the default and you can get Ch2÷Ch1 if the plugin is run with the {% include key content='Alt' %} key down.
 It will also generate a second plot of the intensities of the individual channels, Ch1 and Ch2, as well as a results table.

 The first row of the results table contains values for the x, y, width and height of the ROI.

 From the second row downward, the first column is the time (slice number), the second column is the Ch1 mean intensity, and the third channel is the Ch2 mean intensity and the ratio value.
 The stack must have its frame interval calibrated in order for the "Time" value to be in seconds.
 Otherwise, it is "Slices".
-The frame interval can be set for the stack via the menu command ''{% include bc content='Image | Properties'%}.
+The frame interval can be set for the stack via the menu command ''{% include bc path='Image | Properties'%}.

-This table can be copied to the clipboard and pasted elsewhere with the "{% include bc content='Edit | Copy All'%}" menu command.
+This table can be copied to the clipboard and pasted elsewhere with the "{% include bc path='Edit | Copy All'%}" menu command.

 ***Ratio Analysis Using ROI manager***

 1.Subtract the background from the image.

 2\.
-Open *ROI manager* ({% include bc content='Analyze | Tools | ROI manager...'%}) and click the "Show All" button.
+Open *ROI manager* ({% include bc path='Analyze | Tools | ROI manager...'%}) and click the "Show All" button.

 3\.
 Select the cells to be analyzed and add them to the ROI manager ("Add" button or keyboard {% include key content='T' %} key).